About Dili

 Percy Bysshe Shelley

-Born in Nigeria, I grew up amidst the sputtered variety of both its northern and southern cultures.
+Born in Nigeria, I grew up amidst the varied cultures of both its northern and southern regions.
 The assortment of my background instills in me an overwhelming fondness for humanity as a race.
 I love our species.
 We are a resourceful, resilient, and largely magnanimous race.
 My admiration for humanity resounds in every individual I meet, even in mundane situations.
 Every person, no matter their station in life, mirrors the essence of the human experience I treasure and respect.
 Frankly, I see why our race remains the obsession of deities.
 As a people, even as a single soul, we are infinite and profoundly priceless.

-Featured song:
+Featured song: [»]

 Similar Page: Author’s Biases